derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 The question is, why do extra words in a language even exist?
 If it isn't obvious, extra words are useful to those more experienced with a given language or topic.
 They enable concise communication for those in-the-know.
 They enable communicating more with less.
 The tradeoff is a risk of increased complexity as others may be unfamiliar with the words and their meaning.
 The subset approach mitigates this risk.

-The JavaScript subset to follow is broken down into four groups:
+The JavaScript subset to follow is broken down in four groups:
 1. Identifiers
 2. Expressions
 3. Operators